ReynaldoAMartinez/Microsoft-30-day-challenge/README.md

 # Purpose

-In this 30-Day challenge using a purely Microsoft-based environment, I showcase what I've learned in the progress days, as well as demonstrate with the steps and screenshots attached the knowledge and skills I'm acquiring through this project.
+In this Microsoft challenge, I showcase what I've learned in a 30-days progress.
+The procedure, tasks, and screenshots on this project show the knowledge, and skills I'm learning to grow in my career.

 Skills Learned